johnrsibert/JonzPandemic/index.md

 National Institutes of Health Treatment Guidelines Panel published recommendations on the use of corticosteroids in patients with COVID-19 [see](https://www.patientcareonline.com/view/nih-dexamethasone-recommendations-for-patients-with-covid-19/).
 Case fatality ratios are and remain consistently lower after that date.
 --->

-The daily cases graph (top graph) is a good indications of how we are doing preventing the spread of Covid-19 disease.
+The Daily Cases graph (top panel) is a good indication of how we are doing preventing the spread of Covid-19 disease.
 The dramatic decrease in number of cases per capita during April, May and June is pretty clear.
 Most epidemiologists attribute this decrease to the rapid success of vaccination efforts.
 Cases started to increase again in July.
 The increase may have been triggered by July 4 US Independence Day celebrations.
-The increase in prevalence is now alarming.
+These increases in prevalence have now become alarming.
-More importantly the increase in cases continues because the pace of vaccination has slowed and the newer, highly contagious, Delta variant has become dominant in the United States.
+The increase in cases continues because the pace of vaccination has slowed and the newer, highly contagious, Delta variant has become dominant in the United States.
 The fat green line indicate and approximate prevalence of 0.03 cases per 1000 people.
-It the prevalence is above this line in your county, you are at risk if you are not vaccinated and not wearing a mask.
+It the prevalence in your county is above this line, you are at risk if you are not vaccinated and not wearing a mask.
 Some counties

-experienced a surge in cases.
-Other counties enjoyed a substantial decreases, but the details of current numbers of cases cannot be seen from this simple graph.
-So, lets just look at the numbers of cases for the last few weeks.
+Lets just look at the numbers of cases per capita for the last few weeks.

 ##### Current Prevalence
 ![Prevalence Distribution](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/recent_prevalence_histo_pop.png)
 Cases per 1000 people averaged over the most recent two weeks in regions with more than 500,000 people.

-Average prevalence has been decreasing weekly.
-As of July 1 the  two week average prevalence ranges from about 0.003 to more than 0.5 cases per 1000 people.
+Corrently, the  two week average prevalence ranges from about 0.003 to more than 0.5 cases per 1000 people.
 The vertical red line represents the fifth percentile of the distribution.
 Prevalence estimates in places to the left of the red line are lower than estimates in 95% of all 138 places.
-In other words, places to the left of the red line are controlling infections better than the most other places.
+In other words, places to the left of the red line are controlling infections much better than the most other places.
 Prevalence rates declined rapidly since April 2021, and the rankings of counties by average recent prevalence also change rapidly.
 Vancouver Island consistently shows very low prevalence as do several counties in California.
 However California counties have dropped out of the lowest tier since the June 15 "reopening" of the state.
+Florida now dominates the highest tier.

 #### Top and bottom of the range